alokmishra97/CCL-Backend-Engineer/README.md

 This project provides a currency exchange tracker that fetches rates from the European Central Bank, stores them in DynamoDB, and exposes them via a REST API.

 ## Requirements
-boto3
+1.boto3
-pytest(to run integration tests)
+2.pytest(to run integration tests)

 ## Directory Structure
 currency_exchange_tracker/